 3. Insured Nomads – Simple Insurance for All Types of Travelers

-When visiting Costa Rica, most of the international travelers that are our readers are purchasing travel insurance to make sure they are covered for emergency medical expenses, travel delay benefits, trip cancellation insurance, emergency medical evacuation, and so on for a short vacation.
+When visiting Costa Rica, most of our readers’ international travelers purchase travel insurance to ensure they are covered for emergency medical expenses, travel delay benefits, trip cancellation insurance, emergency medical evacuation, and so on for a short vacation.
 But know that Insured Nomads also offers coverage for the travel situations described above if they apply to you.

 One Comprehensive Insure Nomads Plan for Your Costa Rica Trip

-Of course, you’ll also be covered for all emergency medical expenses including emergency vision and dental, emergency medical evacuation, ad repatriation of remains.
+Of course, you’ll also be covered for all emergency medical expenses, including emergency vision and dental, emergency medical evacuation, and repatriation of remains.

-Coverages also include trip interruption insurance, accommodations or evacuation in the event of a natural disaster, lost luggage, and personal liability as well, just like with the other providers listed above.
+Coverages include trip interruption insurance, accommodations or evacuation in the event of a natural disaster, lost luggage, and personal liability, just like the other providers listed above.

 None of them are surprising omissions.
 Costa Rica is included with no limitations.
-And, if you wish to stay on your trip to Costa Rica longer than you originally planned, it’s easy to extend your coverage online.
+And, if you wish to stay on your trip to Costa Rica longer than you originally planned, extending your coverage online is easy.